December 25, 2025

 A few numbers stand out:

-• Attorneys burn real billable minutes hunting down dinner or ordering for groups.
-Twenty minutes may not sound like much until you multiply it by a trial team over a month.
+• Attorneys burn billable minutes hunting down meals or ordering for groups.
+Twenty minutes doesn’t sound like much until you apply it to every team for an entire month.

 • Delivery fees and service charges swing wildly.
 Busy months can leave your finance team wondering how a handful of group dinners turned into thousands in unplanned spend.

-• Attrition in law firms is notoriously expensive.
+• Dissatisfaction leads to employee turnover, and attrition in law firms is notoriously expensive.
 Replacing an associate can cost well into the six figures once training time, lost productivity, and recruiting fees settle in.

 Step 2: Structuring Your Program

 • Who gets meals?
-Some firms include everyone on-site.
+Some firms include everyone on-site in their workplace food programs.
 Others focus on attorneys and staff working past a certain hour.
 The most inclusive programs cast a wide net.
 It’s better for culture, better for morale, and easier to administer.

 • How generous will the firm be?
 Will you provide fully subsidized meals every day, offer partial subsidies, or only provide free dinner at certain times?

 • How often do meals happen?
 Anchoring meals to in-office days is becoming popular, especially when firms want hybrid attendance to feel worth the commute.
-A simple plan for when food will be offered shows everyone what to expect.
+A simple plan for when food will be offered shows everyone what to expect and cuts down on waste.

 Step 3: Measuring Success

-• Utilization: Are people actually eating the meals?
+• Utilization: Are people eating the meals?
 Which days are busiest?
-(Fooda’s reporting is a lifesaver here.)

 • Employee sentiment: Quick surveys tell you if variety, timing, or quality needs tweaks.
 A small change, like a different cuisine rotation, can boost the entire experience.